ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 ## Overview

-In this tutorial, you will develop a service via which you can reserve appointments at a hospital.
-The requests are forwarded to a message broker.
-The message will be consumed by another service and perform the appointment reservation by calling the hospital backend.
+In this tutorial, you will develop a service which you can reserve appointments at a hospital.
+You will use a message broker to store the forwarded requests from a one service.
+The other service will read the requests in the message queue and perform the appointment reservation by calling the hospital backend.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
 This resource will receive the user request and forward it to the message broker.
-The consuming service will recieve the request, make the reservation and send an SMS to the patient phone number.
+The consuming service will read the request, make the reservation and send an SMS to the patient's phone number.

 The flow is as follows.